HarshiniL/symbolic-derivative-calculator/README.md

 # symbolic-derivative-calculator

+Background
-Student project implementing a derivative calculator
+Student assignment for university implementing a derivative calculator using Haskell.

+Features
+- Data type for MathExpr (mathematical expressions)
+- Evaluating expressions at a specific value X
+- Differentiating expressions
+- Printing expressions in plain English strings

+What I learned
+- Using and manipulating data types
+- Creating instances of data types